Bill Butler (cinematographer): Cinematography

 Butler earned his first narrative credit in Chicago in 1967 for Fearless Frank, a low-budget feature directed by Philip Kaufman.
 Two years later, Butler shot The Rain People (1969) for Francis Ford Coppola, who was introduced to him by Friedkin.
 Butler moved to Los Angeles in 1970.

 "I did some work with director Phil Kaufman on the Universal Studios lot as a writer while I was still trying to get into the Los Angeles camera guild," Butler recalled.
 "That's when I met Steven Spielberg."
 Butler would then take charge of cinematography for two of Spielberg's earliest films, Something Evil (1972) and Savage (1973).
+That same year, he shot second unit and additional footage for Coppola's The Godfather and Deliverance.

 Other films which Butler served as the director of photography include The Bingo Long Traveling All-Stars & Motor Kings (1976), Grease (1978) and installments two, three, and four of Rocky.
-Butler was also the cinematographer for Demon Seed (1977), as well as Capricorn One (1977), Stripes (1981), Biloxi Blues (1988), Child's Play (1988), Graffiti Bridge (1990), Flipper (1996), Anaconda (1997) and Deceiver (1997).
-His television credits include The Execution of Private Slovik (1974) and The Thorn Birds (1983).
+Butler was also the cinematographer for Demon Seed (1977), as well as Capricorn One (1977),Stripes (1981), Biloxi Blues (1988), Child's Play (1988), Graffiti Bridge (1990), Flipper (1996), Anaconda (1997) and Deceiver (1997).
+His television credits include The Execution of Private Slovik (1974), Raid on Entebbe (1977), and The Thorn Birds (1983).

 Butler was scheduled to have made his directorial debut in January 1979 with Adrift & Beyond, but it never came to fruition.
 Butler turned down Coppola's offer to direct the photography for Apocalypse Now (1979).
 Butler has worked in films during the 2000s, such as Frailty (2002) and Funny Money (2006).
 Bill Paxton, the director of the former film, said, "I was excited when Bill Butler who was the cinematographer on such classic films as Jaws and The Conversation came aboard as my director of photography for Frailty.
 And I really picked his brain, always asking 'how did you do this shot?' and 'how did you figure that out?'"
 Bill Butler recounted his initial conversations with Paxton about the script: "I liked the direction he wanted to take, and he inspired me to share his vision.
 It was a great collaboration."

 Butler is also notable for being a replacement to Haskell Wexler on two occasions: The Conversation (1974; also directed by Coppola) and One Flew Over the Cuckoo's Nest (1975).
+The latter earned him his first and only Academy Award nomination.